cbid71/k3d-kubevirt-patroni-nixos/README.md

 We currently know those missing points :

 - VM images (directory `patroni_on_demand/images` need to be more developped
-- make a whole functional patroni/etc/haproxy configuration
+- make a whole functional patroni/etc/haproxy configuration by translating functional configurationg in `patroni_on_demand/kubevirt_templates` into config files on kubevirt VM
 - more developed yaml could be a good idea :
     * management of Qemu images in the VM yaml using PVC + datavolumes + qcow images versionned in a S3 storage
     * dynamic configuration of kubevirt VM instanciated, by using configmaps and volumes
     * we should avoid using `cloud-init` known to be unstable with complex configuration

-## Install dependencies - Option 1 standard Linux (Debian-Like)
+## Install dependencies - Option 1 : on Debian-like linux ( NOT RECOMMENDED )

 ### Install docker